harvardinformatics/python-workshop/python-workshop.md

    ```

 ---
-# JSON output file is missing some annotations

----
 # Python dictionaries
 * A dictionary is like a list, but can be indexed by non-integers (AKA hash map)
 * Elements are not necessarily in the order you think